elektricM/amd-bc250-docs/docs/hardware/power.md

 **Soft Power Control:**
 1. Leave PS_ON pin unconnected
-2. Use BC-250 power button header
+2. Use external switch connected to PSU PS_ON signal
-3. Connect power button header to PSU PS_ON signal
+3. Switch bridges PS_ON to ground when pressed

 !!!info "Remote Power On"
     Some users have successfully implemented Wake-on-LAN for remote power control.